What is an AI operating system?

 System-level coordination

 What makes the category interesting is the ability to coordinate files, tools, data, and task steps as one environment rather than isolated apps.
+The AI OS acts as a conductor, orchestrating interactions between your calendar, email, documents, databases, and external APIs.
+Users do not need to manually move data between tools — the system handles integration at the coordination layer.

 Long-term collaboration

 Over time, the system should become more aligned with the user instead of staying a generic interface with no accumulated understanding.
+Each interaction builds a richer model of the user's working style, domain knowledge, and recurring patterns.
+After months of use, the AI OS anticipates needs, reduces repetitive explanations, and becomes increasingly effective at handling routine work autonomously.

 Common questions